Friday, January 12, 2024

 Enchiladas and Puebla Tunnel (right)

 Once in the hotel, an elegant boutique inn in the heart of Puebla's historic district, we settled in for lunch at the restaurant as we were too early for check-in.
 We were stunned by not only how beautiful the interior of the hotel and restaurant were, but how great the food was.
 Definitely not your usual hotel restaurant fare.
 We each ordered a plate of enchiladas with three sauces, green, red, and mole.
 The sauces weren't exactly traditional, rather an upscale version of each and mind-blowingly good.
 Shortly after we finished lunch, the room was ready.
 We walked in to find a warm, inviting space - even sexy if you want to know the truth in the classiest possible way, with high ceilings, subtle chandeliers that kept the light low, a king-sized bed, and...a bathtub in the room!
-The bathroom had a rain shower, and a heated floor.
+The bathroom had a rain shower and a heated floor.
 Oh my god, we so needed to be warm after a week of cold indoors and out.
 Later that day, we wandered to the Zócalo, as the center of the historic district is called in every major city, and saw the cathedral and the beautiful park next to it.
 We were determined to find the arts district but weren't able to pinpoint it before we got distracted by a nice restaurant where we had a version of Puebla's famous sandwiches: cemitas - various fillings on a crunchy bun.
 After that, we witnessed a Christmas light show on the side of one of the buildings in the Zócalo, then went back to the hotel for a delicious sleep.
 The next morning, after a sumptuous breakfast at the hotel, we were determined to find the parts of the city we had missed the night before so, like good tourists, we we hopped on a tour bus of old neighborhoods.
 We saw all that we had missed the night before, and got a good dose of the history of Puebla - even walked through an underground tunnel that the Mexicans used to defeat the French in the battle of Cinco de Mayo.
 We had lunch at a marketplace because we wanted to try the more traditional mole.
 It was good, but, honestly, not as good as the hotel's.
 Later, after a rest, we went out and explored those same neighborhoods again, this time on foot, and bought some artisanal products in various street markets around town.
 We finished our day with more cemitas, this time at a more down-to-earth joint.

 Zócalo Park & Sights Around Puebla